UCSF-CAT-Bioinformatics/CAT_Bioinfo_Training/data_reduction/01-preproc_htstream_mm.md

 ### Removing PCR duplicates with hts_SuperDeduper.

-Removing PCR duplicates can be **controversial** for RNAseq, but there is some argument in favor of it for paired-end data.
+Removing PCR duplicates can be **controversial** for RNAseq without UMIs, but there is some argument in favor of it for paired-end data.
 In particular, duplication rate tells you a lot about the original complexity of each sample and potential impact of sequencing depth.

 __**However, it would never be a good idea to do PCR duplicate removal on Single-End reads!**__